AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/faq/what-are-the-latest-client-versions.md

 >[!NOTE]
 >
->We are not currently optimized for any browsers other than Chrome.
+>We are not currently optimized for any browsers other than [!DNL Chrome].
 This is something our product team is aware of and hoping to address in the future.